AguaClara/ram_pump/FabricationManual.md

 *This manual outlines procurement, fabrication, testing, and cleaning of the current hydraulic ram pump model as of Spring 2018.*

 ## Fabrication Details
-The ram pump consists of two 1.5" threaded metal check valves connected by a custom PVC fitting.
-The upper check valve connects to the PVC drive pipe which provides the influent flow.
-The connection is made by a PVC male to male connector that screws into a male metal nipple and into the top check valve.
-See Figure 1 for exterior setup.
+The ram pump itself consists of two 1.5" threaded metal check valves connected by a custom PVC fitting.
+The upper check valve contains the functional interior of the ram pump.
 The interior of the ram pump consists of a threaded metal rod with two metal standoffs screwed on, and a hole in one end that has been tapped to accommodate a threaded metal plate.
 The spring fits into the interior by fitting concentrically over the end of the metal rod below the standoff.
+The purpose of the standoffs is to determine the maximum oscillatory period of the pump.

+The threaded standoffs can screw up or down to accommodate a larger or smaller distance of oscillation.
+The metal plate is able to screw into the stop of the metal rod.
+The rod drives the oscillation of the metal plate through the check valve via the spring force.
+The metal rod is able to slip inside the bottom check valve, holding it in place horizontally but allowing vertical oscillation.
+The spring, with a larger radius than the rod, does not fit through the bottom check valve opening, and instead compresses when, on a downward drive, the metal drive rod encounters the bottom check valve.
+The compression of the spring causes an upward spring force that subsequently drives the metal plate back upward.
 See Figure 2 for interior setup in the inverted configuration.

+The driving force of the ram pump is provided not by the force of the plate, however, but the pressure gradient created by the oscillation of the upper check valve.
+When the plate slams shut, the pressure above the upper check valve exceeds the pressure external to the effluent tube, thud driving flow through the effluent.
+When pressure has been released, the spring is able to overcome the sole hydrostatic force on the metal plate, and thus the plate oscillates open.
+When the hydrodynamic force of the drive flow hits a maximum, the drag on the plate closes the plate again, reinitiating the pressure gradient.

+The upper check valve connects to the PVC drive pipe which provides the influent flow, or the treated water exiting the AguaClara plant.
+The connection is made by a PVC male to male connector that screws into a male metal nipple and into the top check valve.
+For lab testing purposes, previous subteams have established system to simulate flow from the plant.
+A sump pump carries water to a raised tank, and the water from this tank flows the drive pipe which initiates the pumping process.
+The elevation of the head tank creates the energy input in order to drive the pressure oscillation in the ram pump.
+See Figure 1 for exterior setup.

 <div class="alert alert-block alert-danger">
 Consider lengthening this section to provide some context as to what each part does.
 </div>

-###### Figure 1: Exterior Ram Pump Set Up
 ![Exterior Ram Pump Set Up](https://github.com/mailemccann/Personal/blob/master/Exterior%20Set%20up%20Pump.jpg)
+###### Figure 1: Exterior Ram Pump Set Up.
+This is the schematic of the ram pump fittings from an exterior view, showing how each piece threads to the next.

 <div class="alert alert-block alert-danger">
 I cannot see Figure 1 as it is referenced to Maile's private repository.
 Put the image into the team repository and call it from there.
 I looked at the photos in Maile's repository to grade themthis time.
 Label your figures to illustrate what is what.